Department of Psychology & Brain and Mind Institute

 Tianshu (Toka) Zhu – Curriculum Vitae

-Toka is an incoming M.Sc. candidate in Cognition and Perception under the supervision of Dr. Paul Minda.
+Toka is a M.Sc. candidate in Cognition and Perception under the supervision of Dr. Paul Minda.
 Her main research interests lie in the field of decision research concerning rational reasoning, as well as the underlying neural circuitry behind these processes.
 She enjoys playing accordion and reading for leisure.

 Current Undergraduate Students: